aya-khalid99/library/README.md

 # library
-is a website to help pepole how want to learn a new skills you find a lot of books and with every book you see a teacher how nelp you to learn that book an a seem time you can add any book you want and we  get you a teacher to help you.
+- Is a website to help pepole how want to learn a new skills you find a lot of books and with every book you see a teacher how nelp you to learn that book an a seem time you can add any book you want and we  get you a teacher to help you.
-I do this project for people who need to learn new thinks and they have problem with time or they dont need to git out home so they can learn from any where and any time , i get help them to do what they want in any time they want with help and advice from teachers.
+- I do this project for people who need to learn new thinks and they have problem with time or they dont need to git out home so they can learn from any where and any time , i get help them to do what they want in any time they want with help and advice from teachers.
 ## Getting Started

 ### Installing Dependencies